 Shopping Cart Price Rules

 Shopping Cart Price Rule is by far the most attractive way of rewarding customers with discounts.
 It is operational when a customer is checking out from the platform based on several conditions.
 The rules are applied accordingly, in order to give customers discounts on different products.
 Luckily, if the conditions are fully met for a specific customer, they can get a considerable discount on the entire cart.
 These conditions can be many.
 For example, a valid coupon code.
-Once the rule is applied, discount will appear on the shopping cart page under the subtotal field.
+Once the rule is applied, the discount will appear on the shopping cart page under the subtotal field.

 To apply shopping cart price rules, open the admin panel and navigate to Promotions >>Shopping Cart Price Rules and Click on the “Add New Rule” button.